ariessunfeld/raman-spectroscopy/README.md

 ## Mineral Identification

 To use Raman DP-ID as a mineral identification tool, a SQLite database of Raman spectra with labeled peak positions is required.
 Contact ariessunfeld@gmail.com for a download link (automatic download coming soon).
+A beta database (use with caution) is available [here](https://drive.google.com/file/d/1H7-KaMXjIlvawiKTDNX-6_ITBDpRq3jj/view?usp=sharing).
 Once you have a database,

 - Load the database (top left button)
 - Load your file for analysis